Where to Run

 Time to drive from Coffs Harbour: 15 minutes

 Description: The section of Bongil Bongil National Park north of Bonville Creek is easily accessible from Sawtell and is popular for an easy trail run.
-We like to start off Lyons Road, instead of at the main picnic area, where three 5km out and backs are possible in this section of the park.
+We like to start off Lyons Road, instead of at the main picnic area as it doesn’t open until 7:00am, although it does has toilets, signposts and picnic tables.

-Two of them are on leafy management trails and the other adjacent to Bonville Creek is singletrack, and can sometimes be muddy, but is the highlight of this route.
-The central picnic area with toilets, signposts and proximity to Sawtell makes this a popular spot.
+The route consists of three out and backs with two of them are on leafy management trails and the other adjacent to Bonville Creek is singletrack, and can sometimes be muddy, but is the highlight of this route.

 #4 Sealy Lookout